I.S.S. (film): Plot

 The astronauts withdraw.
 Alexey refuses to kill the Americans, so Nicholai hunts for them alone while Kira and Christian hide.
 Alexey sees Gordon hanging onto a solar panel and uses the robotic arm to rescue him, then helps Kira evade Nicholai.
 A distraught Gordon becomes further agitated when he learns of Weronika's death, arming himself.
 Nicholai finds them but is tackled by Gordon, who locks them in another module where they fight.
 The others frantically work to open the hatch, but find that Gordon and Nicholai have killed each other.

 After the incident, Kira notices "NODE0" written over the door to the Japanese Experiment Module.
-She goes to confront Christian and finds a Soyuz spacesuit and the Russian research in his sleep pod.
+She goes to confront Christian, and finds a Soyuz spacesuit and the Russian research in his sleep pod.
 Meanwhile, Christian quietly sabotages the station's life support system.
 Kira finds Christian and Alexey in the galley, and the Americans guardedly talk about the situation, then attempt to influence Alexey to take sides.
 When Christian senses Kira may not be on his side after all, he goes to attack her with a knife, but Alexey jumps in the way, and the knife slices through Alexey's hand instead.
-Under threat, Kira and Alexey work together to strangle Christian, killing him.
+Kira and Alexey work together to strangle Christian, killing him.

 Kira treats Alexey's wound and Alexey restores life support.
 Communications are restored, allowing the station to stabilize.
 Both governments, sending several messages, request confirmation that the astronauts and cosmonauts have completed their respective missions to take control of the station.
-Kira and Alexey don't even see the messages, as they are already boarding the Soyuz spacecraft with the research; then they descend toward Earth.
-Alexey asks where they are going (implying America or Russia), and Kira responds, "I don't know".
+Kira and Alexey do not see the messages, having already boarded the Soyuz spacecraft with the research.
+As they descend toward Earth, Alexey asks where they are going, and Kira responds, "I don't know."